zeptt/ziza/README.md

 ## Installation

-To get started with Ziza, you need to install it using npm, yarn or pnpm:
+To get started with Ziza, you need to install it using npm, yarn, or pnpm:

 ```bash
 npm install ziza